context-driven-testing-toolkit/json-schema-command/README.md

 ## Synopsis

-I have formatted the paths as valid `jq` queries, so you can feed them back into `jq` easily.
+Use it like this:

+    json_schema foo.json

-If the input were the following JSON document:
+If the contents of `foo.json` were the following:

     {
       "a": "foo",